tkterris/rhdg-ocp-demo/README.md

 ### Cleanup

-All resources in the project created for the demo can be deleted with:
+Resources in the project created for the demo can be deleted with:

 ```
+# Delete the client application:
+oc delete all,secret -l app=rhdg-ocp-demo-client

+# Delete the Infinispan cluster:
-oc delete all,secret,infinispan,cache -l app=rhdg-ocp-demo
+oc delete all,secret,infinispan,cache -l app=rhdg-ocp-demo-infinispan
 ```

-The project can be deleted with:
+The entire project can be deleted with:

 ```
 oc delete project rhdg-ocp-demo